 Dinner:

 Notice the similarities?
-There’s grains, veggies, proteins, fruits and fat!
+There are grains, veggies, proteins, fruit, ts, and fat!

-When you sit down to eat, don’t just eat grains or carbs.
+When you eat, don’t just eat grains or carbs.
 That’s fine to have some.
-But if you just have muffins without protein, healthy fats, veggies or fruits then you’ll be going astray.
+But if you’ll be going astray,, you’ll be going astray..
+HaveH muffins without protein, healthy fats, veggies, or fruits, then you’ll be going astray.

 Have a variety of nutritious foods when you eat!